Jumagova/ESP32_Bluetooth_Example/README.md

 - The ESP32 periodically reads sensor data and transmits it to the client device via BLE.
 - The ESP32 can receive control commands (e.g., to turn on/off an LED) from the client device and act accordingly.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project is based on examples provided by the ESP32 Arduino Core and BLE libraries.